emlaver/bahir/sql-cloudant/README.md

 Name | Default | Meaning
 --- |:---:| ---
-cloudant.endpoint|`_all_docs`| API endpoint for RelationProvider when loading data from Cloudant to DataFrames or SQL temporary tables.
-Select between the Cloudant `_all_docs` or `_changes` endpoint.
-See **Note** below for differences between endpoints. cloudant.protocol|https|protocol to use to transfer data: http or https cloudant.host| |cloudant host url cloudant.username| |cloudant userid cloudant.password| |cloudant password cloudant.useQuery|false|By default, `_all_docs` endpoint is used if configuration 'view' and 'index' (see below) are not set.
-When useQuery is enabled, `_find` endpoint will be used in place of `_all_docs` when query condition is not on primary key field (_id), so that query predicates may be driven into datastore. cloudant.queryLimit|25|The maximum number of results returned when querying the `_find` endpoint. jsonstore.rdd.partitions|10|the number of partitions intent used to drive JsonStoreRDD loading query result in parallel.
+cloudant.endpoint|`_all_docs`|endpoint for RelationProvider when loading data from Cloudant to DataFrames or SQL temporary tables.
+Select between the Cloudant `_all_docs` or `_changes` API endpoint.
+See **Note** below for differences between endpoints. cloudant.protocol|https|protocol to use to transfer data: http or https cloudant.host| |cloudant host url cloudant.username| |cloudant userid cloudant.password| |cloudant password cloudant.useQuery|false|by default, `_all_docs` endpoint is used if configuration 'view' and 'index' (see below) are not set.
+When useQuery is enabled, `_find` endpoint will be used in place of `_all_docs` when query condition is not on primary key field (_id), so that query predicates may be driven into datastore. cloudant.queryLimit|25|the maximum number of results returned when querying the `_find` endpoint. cloudant.timeout|60000|stop the response after waiting the defined number of milliseconds for data.
+Only supported with `changes` endpoint. jsonstore.rdd.partitions|10|the number of partitions intent used to drive JsonStoreRDD loading query result in parallel.
 The actual number is calculated based on total rows returned and satisfying maxInPartition and minInPartition.
-Only supported with `_all_docs` endpoint. jsonstore.rdd.maxInPartition|-1|the max rows in a partition. -1 means unlimited jsonstore.rdd.minInPartition|10|the min rows in a partition. jsonstore.rdd.requestTimeout|900000| the request timeout in milliseconds bulkSize|200| the bulk save size schemaSampleSize|-1| the sample size for RDD schema discovery.
-1 means we are using only the first document for schema discovery; -1 means all documents; 0 will be treated as 1; any number N means min(N, total) docs createDBOnSave|false| whether to create a new database during save operation.
+Only supported with `_all_docs` endpoint. jsonstore.rdd.maxInPartition|-1|the max rows in a partition. -1 means unlimited jsonstore.rdd.minInPartition|10|the min rows in a partition. jsonstore.rdd.requestTimeout|900000|the request timeout in milliseconds bulkSize|200|the bulk save size schemaSampleSize|-1|the sample size for RDD schema discovery.
+1 means we are using only the first document for schema discovery; -1 means all documents; 0 will be treated as 1; any number N means min(N, total) docs createDBOnSave|false|whether to create a new database during save operation.
 If false, a database should already exist.
 If true, a new database will be created.
 If true, and a database with a provided name already exists, an error will be raised.

 The `cloudant.endpoint` option sets ` _changes` or `_all_docs` API endpoint to be called while loading Cloudant data into Spark DataFrames or SQL Tables.